ipfs/specs/COMPACT_DENYLIST_FORMAT.md

 The NameSystem should:

 - If NAME is a domain name: Hash `/ipns/NAME` with the hashing functions used in the denylist.
 Match against declared double-hashes.
-- If NAME is a CID, extract the multihash, encoded with baseb58btc and hash it with the hashing functions used in the denylist.
+- If NAME is a CID, extract the multihash, encode it with baseb58btc and hash it with the hashing functions used in the denylist.
 Match against declared double-hashes.

 The BlockService should: